Roma Agrawal

 Dr Jules Montague

 Consultant neurologist Dr Jules Montague shines a light on medical diagnosis in her fascinating book, The Imaginary Patient, and examines the idea that a diagnosis might not give us the certainty we crave but, in fact, reveal the medical establishment's bias.
+Jules will also be interviewing Joe Tracini about his book, Ten Things I Hate About Me.

 Georgina Moore